ehmatthes/heroku-buildpack-python/README.md

 With these commands and no modification to your project itself, you should have a working project deployed to Heroku.

-*Note: Don't use this for a production project.
-This is an experimental, demonstration project.*
+*Note: Don't use this for a production project yet.
+This is currently a demonstration project.*

 # Motivation